 1003 The earth's surface from the standpoint of its physical and cultural regions.
 Emphasis on the relationship between culture and the physical environment, the distribution of people and their land.
+Offered SP.

-GEOG ♦ Principles
+GEOG ◆ Principles

 2001 of Physical Geography Lec.
 3 Lab.
 0 Cr.
 3 Earth and solar system; bases of natural regionalism; weather and climate; landforms; hydrography; vegetation; soils, minerals.
+Offered as needed.